BasixIT/oathOnSMS/README.md

-number, is the mobile number and identifys the seed server, is the identification number for the seed seed, holds the seed data on which the token is generated
-WIP: params, which will be passed to the oathlib
+number, is the mobile number and identifys the seed server, is the identification number for the seed seed, holds the seed data on which the token is generated params, which will be passed to the oathlib

 Customise config.cfg